LYFT PINK charge on bank statement: what it is and how to verify it

 Generate My Dispute Letter โFrequently Asked Questions

-Why is LYFT PINK on my bank statement?
+Why is LYFT PINK showing up on my bank statement?

 What should I do if I do not recognize the LYFT PINK charge?